This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pre-washing and Treating Quilting Cottons

-Cotton can shrink up to 5% after washing, which could throw off your careful measurements.
+Cotton fabric can shrink up to 5% after washing, potentially distorting your carefully measured pieces.

 Setting Up Your Workspace for Efficient Cutting